oliveiralgm/Podcast-Project/README.md

 ```
-  Started to implement indexing and transcribing of podcasts for generalized indexing search.
+  Implements indexing and transcribing of podcasts for generalized indexing search.

 ```